Gabriola Island: Post-contact

+In 1891, the population of the Gabriola Island subdistrict was of 125.
 In the early 20th century, the population of Gabriola grew slowly.
 By the 1950s, fewer than 400 people lived full-time on the island.
 Electricity came to Gabriola in 1955, but even then the population grew only about one percent a year until the 1970s.
 In roughly the next 10 years, the population tripled, in part due to hippie immigration from the United States.
 By the mid-1980s, the population was 2,000, half the current figure.

 In summer, the island's population greatly increases.
 Even in the first half of the 20th century, families came from Nanaimo or Vancouver to estivate, spending weeks or months living a simpler, rural life on the island.
 In the 21st century, about 2,000 estivators come to Gabriola each year for the sun, music, art, and relaxed pace, and they raise the population temporarily to about 6,000.

 Apart from farming, Gabriola experienced industrial development in the 20th century.
 A brickyard produced 80,000 high-quality bricks a day in the early part of the century, and they were sent principally to Victoria and Vancouver.
 The brickyard ceased functioning in the 1950s.
 In the 1890s and early twentieth century, sandstone blocks were cut from a quarry near Descanso Bay and shipped for architectural use in public buildings in Vancouver and Victoria.
 In the early- to mid-1930s, millstones were cut from the sandstone and sent to towns along the west coast and as far away as Finland for use in the pulp and paper industry.
 A small diatomaceous earth industry also flourished in the 1930s.
 After World War II, the shipyard at Silva Bay became the major employer on the island until the 1970s.

 Geography

 Gabriola, part of the Regional District of Nanaimo, is the most northerly of the Southern Gulf Islands in the Strait of Georgia between mainland BC to the east and Vancouver Island to the west.
 The Gulf Islands are an archipelago consisting of hundreds of islands of various sizes stretching from the San Juan Islands in the United States to the Northern Gulf Islands, north of Gabriola.
-The biggest of the Southern Gulf Islands are Gabriola Island, Galiano Island, Kuper Island, North and South Pender Island, Saltspring Island, Saturna Island, Thetis Island, and Valdes Island.
+The biggest of the Southern Gulf Islands are Gabriola Island, Galiano Island, Penelakut Island, North and South Pender Island, Saltspring Island, Saturna Island, Thetis Island, and Valdes Island.